The PhysioForma™ pacifier by Chicco is supposed to be a new and improved type of pacifier, but aren’t all pacifiers basically the same?

 It turns out all pacifiers aren’t the same.
 I am so happy Chicco reached out to me.
 Some of the babies with which we work really need to keep the pacifier during sleep coaching and now I have one I can recommend confidently!

-Disclosure: The Baby Sleep Site was compensated for this post to cover the time invested and promotion, but these opinions are all our own and we only recommend products we feel good about endorsing.
+Disclosure: The Baby Sleep Site was compensated for this post to cover the time invested, but these opinions are all our own and we only recommend products we feel good about endorsing.